dojo/docs/developer/design/loader.rst

   * given the MID of an existing association, return the module value of that association

 In short, the loader defines a namespace of module values and provides an API to insert and retrieve elements from that namespace.
-I'll call this the "module namespace"
+I'll call this the "module namespace".

 Inserting a module value into this namespace usually involves several steps:

-  1. [requested] The client application demands a particular module identifier.
+  1. [requested] The client application demands a particular module value by providing a module identifier.
-  2. The loader resolves the module identifier into an address (typically a URL or filename) suitable for the method required to retrieve the Javascript code that embodies the particular module
+  2. The loader resolves the module identifier into an address (typically a URL or filename) suitable for the method required to retrieve the Javascript code that embodies the particular module.
   3. [loaded] The loader takes the necessary actions to load the text from the resolved address into the execution environment.
   4. [defined] The loader evaluates the code.
 As we'll see when we discuss the various loader APIs, this may result in the final module value or a factory that must be executed to get the final module value.